pszemraj/vid2cleantxt/README.md

 Transcription of Public Domain Speeches from President John F. Kennedy

+*Please note the below example needs to be updated to latest terms*
 ## Description

 The "example_JFK_speech" folder contains the results and interim files of running both the single file and folder version.
 Recap: